tkhyn/django-gm2m/doc/features.rst

 Through models
 --------------

-Through models are also supported.
+Custom through models are also supported.
 The minimum requirements for through model classes are:

    - one ``ForeignKey`` to the source model
    - one ``GenericForeignKey`` with its ``ForeignKey`` and ``CharField``